bskaplou/qmk_companion_app/README.md

 Install dependencies

 NB please don't try to install dependencies through pacman/apt or other package manager, use pip.
-Use pyenv in case of pip problems
+Use pyenv in case of pip problems.

 Python 3.10 or newer is required.